 With a lifetime mortgage you are not selling your home to the lender, instead you are borrowing against the value of it, and you will remain the owner.
 Unlike standard mortgages, a lifetime mortgage has no predefined end date, so the mortgage lasts for as long as you need it.
 You continue to live in and keep ownership of your home and will continue to benefit from any rise in its value.
 If you’ve taken out an equity release plan in joint names, the plan will continue for as long as one of you remains in your home.
 Because you remain as the owner, it may be possible to move to an alternative property in the future as equity release can be transferable.

 Lifetime mortgages can provide money for your retirement without the need to make regular repayments, unless of course you decide to make them.
 Instead the loan is repaid either by your estate when you die or if you go into long term care with anything left over going to your beneficiaries.

 Releasing the equity in your home is a big decision, so it’s important to consider all of your options and weigh up the pros and cons.
 A lifetime mortgage will reduce the value of your estate, it could change your tax status and may affect your entitlement to benefits plus there will be fees to pay if you proceed.
 Seek professional advice to get a full understanding of what’s involved and to find out whether it's right for you.

-We provide impartial equity release advice to clients based in Torbay, South Devon and Exeter.
+We provide impartial equity release advice to clients based in Torbay, South Devon, Exeter and East Devon, West Dorset and Somerset.
 To find out more about releasing equity from your home, please contact us for a free initial consultation.

 This is a lifetime mortgage.
 To understand the features and risks, ask for a personalised illustration.